SITE MENU

 The Isle of Bute

-Written by Norman S. Newton in 1999.
-Lovely colour guide with over 100 pages of photos.
+Written by Norman S. Newton, this lovely colour guide has over 100 pages of photos.
 Covers the local heritage and culture of Bute, wildlife, landscape, history of settlement, place names, places to visit, etc. Even if you don't get chance to buy it before you go, you will certainly want a copy for a souvenir when you have visited!

-See the Eating Out page on the Isle of Bute web site.
+See the Eating Out page on the Visit Bute web site.

 If you are self-catering on the island and need a health food store, then check out The Grapevine at 9 Victoria Street, Rothesay.

-There's a good selection of places in Rothesay:
+There's a wide selection of places in Rothesay including:

 The West End Cafe is well known for its traditional fish and chips.